 Knowing how much data you have left on your eSIM is the difference between arriving at the end of your trip worry-free or being stranded looking for Wi-Fi at an airport.
-The good news is that checking your usage takes ten seconds: it's done from your phone's settings or from your provider's app, with no physical cards or calls to customer service.
-In this guide, I'll show you where to look on iPhone and Android, how much each app consumes, and what to do when you see your balance running out.
+The good news is that checking your consumption takes ten seconds: you do it from your phone's settings or from your provider's app, without physical cards or calls to customer service.
+In this guide, I'll show you where to look on iPhone and Android, how much each application consumes, and what to do when you see your balance running low.

 Where to see your remaining data

-To see how much data you have left on your eSIM, you have two options: your provider's app, which shows the exact plan balance (e.g., 3.2 GB out of 5 GB), and your phone's system counter, which adds up usage since the last time you reset it.
-The app is the reliable source for the actual balance; the phone's counter helps monitor daily spending habits.
+To see how much data you have left on your eSIM, you have two options: your provider's app, which shows the exact plan balance (for example, 3.2 GB out of 5 GB), and your phone's system counter, which tallies consumption since you last reset it.
+The app is the reliable source for your actual balance; the phone's counter helps you monitor your daily spending rate.

-The distinction matters because the phone's counter doesn't know how many gigabytes you purchased: it only counts what has passed through that line.
-If you activated your travel eSIM the same day you started traveling and reset the counter to zero, both numbers will almost perfectly match.
-If you installed it days before to test, the system counter will be ahead and scare you unnecessarily.
-That's why it's advisable to reset the counter on the first real day of use.
+The distinction matters because your phone's counter doesn't know how many gigabytes you purchased: it only counts what has passed through that line.
+If you activated your travel eSIM on the same day you started traveling and reset the counter, both numbers will match almost perfectly.
+If you installed it days earlier to test, the system counter will be ahead and scare you unnecessarily.
+That's why it's a good idea to reset the counter on the first actual day of use.

 Check usage on iPhone

-On an iPhone, the path is Settings > Mobile Data.
-Scroll down to your eSIM line (it appears with the name you gave it, like "Travel" or "Data") and you'll see the Mobile Data Usage section with the consumed amount.
-Below that, usage per application is displayed, ordered from highest to lowest.
+On an iPhone, the path is Settings > Cellular.
+Scroll down to your eSIM line (it appears with the name you gave it, like "Travel" or "Data") and you'll see the Current Period Cellular Data section with the amount consumed.
+Below it, you'll find the usage per application, ordered from most to least.

 The key detail: iOS does not reset this counter automatically.
 It shows the accumulated usage since the last manual reset, so the first number you see might include months of history.
-Before a trip, go to that same screen, scroll all the way down, and tap Reset Statistics.
+Before a trip, go to the same screen, scroll all the way down, and tap Reset Statistics.
 From then on, the number will only reflect what you use away from home.
-This is the action that prevents the most headaches, because without it, your iPhone will tell you that you've used 40 GB when in reality it's 2 GB.
+This is the step that avoids the most headaches, because without it, your iPhone will tell you that you've used 40 GB when in reality it's only 2.

 Tip: reset the counter to zero on the day you land.
-This way, the "current period" figure is exactly your travel consumption, and you can calculate how much you have left by subtracting it from your total plan.
+This way, the "current period" figure will be exactly your travel consumption, and you can calculate how much you have left by subtracting it from your total plan.

 Check usage on Android

-On Android, the path varies slightly depending on the brand, but the general way is Settings > Connections (or Network & Internet) > Data usage.
-On Samsung Galaxy, it's usually in Connections > Data usage > Mobile data usage, and there you choose the specific SIM or eSIM.
-Xiaomi hides it in SIM cards & mobile networks > Data usage.
+On Android, the path varies slightly depending on the brand, but the general route is Settings > Connections (or Network & internet) > Data usage.
+On Samsung Galaxy, it's usually under Connections > Data usage > Mobile data usage, where you then select the specific SIM or eSIM.
+Xiaomi hides it under SIM cards & mobile networks > Data usage.

-The great advantage of Android is that it allows you to set a cycle and a warning or limit.
-You can tell it "warn me when I reach 4 GB" or even "cut off data at 5 GB," and the phone will stop you before you go over.
-If you're traveling with an eSIM of, say, 10 GB for two weeks, set the warning at 8 GB and you'll have room to react.
-For a general overview of typical daily usage, the travel data consumption guide is useful, as it translates gigabytes into actual days of use.
+The big advantage of Android is that it allows you to set a cycle and a warning or limit.
+You can tell it "warn me when I reach 4 GB" or even "cut off data at 5 GB," and your phone will stop you automatically before you overspend.
+If you're traveling with a, say, 10 GB eSIM for two weeks, set the warning at 8 GB and you'll have room to react.
+To extend that margin without giving up anything essential, take a look at our guide on tips for saving data with your eSIM abroad.

-The mobile counter is indicative; your provider holds the real balance.
-In the PuraSim app, you enter your eSIM and see a bar with the remaining gigabytes, validity days, and expiration date.
-That number takes precedence over the system's, because it also discounts the small background usage that the phone sometimes doesn't register properly.
+Your phone's counter is an estimate; your provider has the actual balance.
+In the PuraSim app, you go into your eSIM and see a bar with the remaining gigabytes, validity days, and expiration date.
+That number takes precedence over the system's, because it also accounts for the small background consumption that the phone sometimes doesn't record properly.

-Checking your balance in the app doesn't use travel data if you do it over Wi-Fi, and even with mobile data, it only takes a few kilobytes.
+Checking your balance in the app does not consume travel data if you do it over Wi-Fi, and even with mobile data, it uses only a few kilobytes.
 Check it every two or three days to avoid surprises.
-And if you see that usage is higher than expected, many plans allow you to top up from the same screen in a minute, without changing eSIMs or reinstalling anything.
-Before topping up blindly, take a look at the tips for saving data abroad.
+And if you see that the usage rate is higher than expected, many plans allow you to top up from the same screen in a minute, without changing eSIMs or reinstalling anything.
+If your route continues through several countries on the continent, before topping up, see if the Europe eSIM is a better value for you, as it covers dozens of destinations with a single plan instead of buying credit country by country.

 To calculate how much you have left, you need to know how much each app uses.
-These are approximate values per hour of use with mobile data, useful for budgeting while traveling:
+These are estimated values per hour of use with mobile data, useful for budgeting while traveling:

 | Activity | Approx. consumption per hour | Impact |